We’ve got your back: Five things to know about your spine

 Remove the child from the heat source.
 Treat a heat or thermal burn with cool, running water or a cold compress.
 Do not break blisters or apply any ointments without a doctor’s recommendation.
 If your child has signs of infection or experiences other concerning symptoms after a burn, visit your nearest St. Luke’s Health emergency department.

-Review important holiday decorating safety tips and check out this helpful infographic.
+Review important holiday decorating safety tips.
 Our team wishes you and your family a safe and happy holiday season!

 Sources: